Tencent/TencentKonaSMSuite/README.md

 # Tencent Kona SM Suite

 ## Overview
 Tencent Kona SM Suite is a set of Java security providers, which service the ShangMi applications in Java ecosystem.
-This suite contains four providers:
+This suite contains five providers:

 - [KonaCrypto]，which implements SM2, SM3 and SM4 algorithms based on Java Cryptography Architecture.
-There are two implementations: based on pure Java; based on JNI/OpenSSL.
-The former is enabled by default, however the latter supports only `Linux x86_64/aarch64` platforms.
+- [KonaCrypto-Native]，which implements as the same features as `KonaCrypto` does.
+However, it is based on `JNI` and `OpenSSL` and supports only `Linux x86_64/aarch64` platforms.
 - [KonaPKIX]，which supports ShangMi algorithms on loading certificate and certificate chain verification.
 It also can load and write keystores containing ShangMi certificates.
 Additionally, this component provides two utility classes:
   - KeyTool, which is the same as `keytool` in JDK, can generate private keys, and create certificates and keystores.
 It can use `PBEWithHmacSM3AndSM4` to encrypt private keys and keystores, and use `HmacPBESM3` to validate the integrity of keystores.
   - KeyStoreTool, which can import the existing [PEM]-encoded private keys and certificates to keystores.